mui/material-ui/docs/pages/blog/base-ui-2024-plans.md

 ## More thorough animation support

 Animation is a key element for adding delight to any application.
-We've already kicked off work on more solid animation support by releasing the `CssAnimation` and `CssTransition` components.
+We've already kicked off work on animation support by releasing the [`CssTransition`](/base-ui/react-transitions/#css-transition/) and [`CssAnimation`](/base-ui/react-transitions/#css-animation/) components, and the `useTransitionTrigger` and `useTransitionStateManager` hooks.
 They're currently available for use with the Popup, Menu, and Select components, but the plan is to extend their coverage significantly while also adding more features.

-[demo of the two existing components for now]

-{{"demo": "../../data/base/components/button/UnstyledButtonsSimple.js"}}
+{{"demo": "../../data/base/components/transitions/AllTransitionsDemo.js", "hideToolbar": true}}

-{{"component": "components/showcase/FolderTable.tsx"}}

 ## Independent component versioning